| Overview

 Neem is a rich source of antioxidants; the constituents play a role in the scavenging of

+free radical generation and prevention of disease pathogenesis.
 The constituents (phyto-chemicals) have a number of pharmacological effects such as immunomodulatory, anti-inflammatory,

 antihyperglycaemic, antiviral, antibacterial, analgesic, contraceptive, antimutagenic, anticarcinogenic, antiulcer,